 A typical bacterial pathogen consists of thousands of unique proteins.
 Only few of them elicit a protective immune response in a vaccine setting.
 Modern sequencing technology has enabled detailed insight into the entire genome of several clinical isolates of the same pathogen.
-This is turn has paved the way for computational antigen selection tools that can select a limited number of vaccine antigen candidates from whole bacterial genomes as a starting point for vaccine development.
-A challenge in computational, or bioinformatic, predictions however is to correctly identify posttranslational modifications and other molecular mechanisms that can change the structure and potential antigenic properties of bacterial antigens and including ways of optimizing the antigens in terms of stability, epitope presentation, ease of production and safety.
+This in turn has paved the way for computational antigen selection tools that can select a limited number of vaccine antigen candidates from whole bacterial genomes as a starting point for vaccine development.
+A challenge in computational, or bioinformatic, predictions, however, is to correctly identify posttranslational modifications and other molecular mechanisms that can change the structure and potential antigenic properties of bacterial antigens and optimize antigens in terms of stability, epitope presentation, ease of production and safety.